uga-rosa/cmp-dictionary/README.md

 If true, perform the initialization in a separate thread.
 If you are using a very large dictionary and the body operation is blocked, try this.

-You need module mpack, so you need to build neovim of 0.6 or higher.
+You need module mpack, so you need to install lua51-mpack or build neovim of 0.6 or higher.

 #### capacity (integer, default 5)